-^{}Includes overlap between the targeted income levels at the subject site.
+Includes overlap between the targeted income levels at the subject site.

-^{}Directly comparable units built and/or funded in the project market over the projection period.

-^{}Assumes the retention of current tenants which will continue to income-qualify under the LIHTC guidelines post renovations, per GDCA guidelines.
+Directly comparable units built and/or funded in the project market over the projection period.
+Assumes all RA units are leasable and will remain occupied and the retention of current tenants which will continue to income-qualify under the LIHTC guidelines post renovations, per GDCA guidelines.
 These units have been excluded from these demand estimates.